 The crisis is a crisis, but in the Far East, it seems, they think about it in the last place - while there are federal funding projects grow one by one like mushrooms

-At the same time, the "center" does not forget about the already existing ones - one of the largest construction sites of the Amur Region (in addition to the "Vostochny" space center) - the Nizhne-Bureyskaya HPP - is on the turn.
-In mid-March, there already flooded the foundation pit, in which the main structures of the station were built.
-Within a few days Bureia will be closed and the water of the river will flow through the spillways.
+At the same time, the "center" does not forget about the existing ones - the next step is the commissioning of one of the largest construction projects in the Amur region (in addition to the "Vostochny" cosmodrome) - the Nizhne-Bureyskaya hydroelectric power station.
+In mid-March, a pit was already flooded, in which the main structures of the station were being built.
+In a few days Bureya will be shut off and the river water will go through the spillways.

-- In the Far East, all the generation works either on gas or on coal.
-As a rule, this raw material is imported, is quite expensive and harms the environment - greenhouse carbon dioxide, sulfur oxides, other combustion products are thrown out.
-And the only powerful enough structure in the development of clean electricity is hydropower.
+- In the Far East, all generation works either on gas or coal.
+As a rule, these raw materials are imported, they are quite expensive and are harmful to the environment - greenhouse carbon dioxide, sulfur oxides, and other combustion products are emitted.
+And the only sufficiently powerful structure in the generation of environmentally friendly electricity is hydropower.

-Two already operating Amur stations - Zeya and Bureiskaya - are in the Amur region, another one under construction - Nizhne-Bureiskaya too.
+Two already operating Amur stations - Zeyskaya and Bureyskaya - are located in the Amur Region, another one under construction - Nizhne-Bureyskaya too.

-Hydropower is one of the most manoeuvrable types of electricity produced by man, absolutely clean from the ecological point of view, and at the same time one of the few renewable (besides the energy of the sun, wind and sea tides - author's comment).
-That cycle of water in nature that exists provides humanity with a guaranteed and almost eternal source of potential energy.
+Hydropower is one of the most manoeuvrable types of electricity generated by humans, absolutely clean from the point of view of ecology and, moreover, one of the few renewable ones (besides the energy of the sun, wind and sea tides - author's note).
+The existing water cycle provides humanity with a guaranteed and almost eternal source of potential energy.

 - How much does the Amur region supply annually with available stations?

-- The installed capacity of the Zeiskaya HPP is 1,3 thousand MW, Bureyskaya - 2,1 thousand MW., Plus Nizhne-Bureyskaya - 320 MW.
-That is, after a total commissioning of the Nizhne-Bureiskaya station, we will reach 4 GW. on working out.
+- The installed capacity of the Zeyskaya HPP is 1,3 thousand MW, Bureyskaya - 2,1 thousand MW, plus Nizhne-Bureyskaya - 320 MW.
+That is, in total, after the commissioning of the Nizhne-Bureyskaya station, we will reach 4 GW. for development.
 It is approximately

-Other stations are still in Kolyma, in the west of Yakutia and on Taimyr.
+There are other stations in Kolyma, in the west of Yakutia and in Taimyr.
 Some of them are private.
-But in the united energy system of the FEFD only Amur stations operate.
+But only the Amur stations operate in the unified energy system of the Far Eastern Federal District.

-- What are the Amur station's annual transfers as taxes?
+- What amounts do Amur stations transfer annually as taxes?

-- How many people are involved in servicing Amur hydroelectric stations?
+- How many people are employed in servicing the Amur hydroelectric power stations?

-- At Nizhne-Bureyskaya HPP, the operating personnel will be about
+- At the Nizhne-Bureyskaya HPP, the operating personnel will be about

-How much are the training programs for schoolchildren and students relevant to power engineers?
-(In Zeya in September of last year the first profile energy class for
+To what extent are educational programs for schoolchildren and students relevant for power engineers? (in Zeya in September last year, the first profile energy class was launched for

 - Very relevant.
-We are already ready to open an energy class in Novobureisky and as you rightly said, we maintain close relations with the AmU for a long time: the energy department there is the largest in the university.
-As for students, those who are currently studying will be guaranteed to be provided with work, because in
+We are already ready to open an energy class in Novobureisky, and as you rightly said, we have been maintaining close relations with the AmSU for a long time: the energy department there is the largest in the university.
+As for students, those who study today will be guaranteed to be provided with jobs, because in

-And we can already speak about guarantees for these students in terms of employment, if only because the region is now developing exponentially.
+And we can already talk about guarantees for these students in terms of employment, if only because the area is now developing exponentially.

-- But the limit on personnel, even when building new stations is still limited ...
+- But the personnel limit is still limited even during the construction of new stations ...

-- Think broadly.
-Energy is also involved not only in the hydropower plant.
-In addition to hydro and heat power engineering, in the Amur region, many raw materials processing enterprises are now appearing, where various energy resources are used - here, young people with "energy education" will be in demand more than ever: a gas processing plant, a gas chemical plant, the Siberia Power pipeline, an oil pipeline, an oil pumping station, the Transbaikalian the railway, BAM-2, which provides for electrification ...
-For the Far East, this is a very promising profession.
+- Think wider.
+Power engineers are involved not only at hydroelectric power plants.
+In addition to hydro and thermal power, many processing enterprises are now emerging in the Amur Region, where various energy resources are used - here young people with "energy education" will be in demand more than ever: this is a gas processing plant, a gas chemical plant, the Power of Siberia gas pipeline, an oil pipeline, an oil pumping station, Zabaikalskaya railway, BAM-2, where electrification is envisaged ...
+This is a very promising profession for the Far East.

-- And how many people do you need to cover the personnel and energy needs in these areas?
+- How many people do you need to cover the personnel and energy needs in these areas?

-- About 100 people per year should smoothly replace those who retire.
-But this statistics is floating - many after all remain working after retirement.
+- About 100 people a year should smoothly replace those who retire.
+But this statistics is floating - many people remain to work even after retirement.

-- Is there any age when the energy specialist needs to be changed?
+- Is there any age when an energy specialist needs to be changed?

-- It does not depend on the physiological state, but on a person's ability to learn - if the energy worker keeps up with the times and has time to learn all the modern technologies (management process, operational duty, generation) - he continues to work.
-In this case, these are people of very high qualification.
+- It depends not on the physiological state, but on the person's ability to learn - if the power engineer keeps pace with the times and manages to learn all modern technologies (the process of management, operational duty, generation), he continues to work.
+In this case, these are people of very high qualifications.

-- Speaking about the Nizhne-Bureyskaya station - what are its characteristics of the station, when they will heat the bed and where will the energy go?
+- Speaking about the Nizhne-Bureiskaya station - what are its characteristics of the station, when will the bed be flooded and where will the energy go?

 - Now we are approaching the final stage of construction of the station.
 Installation in progress

-At 85% concrete work was done - only a small amount of technological work remained.
-But that massive part, which must pass the water - is already ready.
-In mid-March we flooded the pit, everything went according to plan.
-This gave us the opportunity to outline the future prospects - in the coming days we will close the riverbed, after which the Bureya waters will be sent to a concrete structure and for many long years it will be their way: either through hydrounits or through spillways.
+Concrete work has been completed at 85% - only a small amount of technological work remains.
+But that massive part, which should allow water to pass through, is already ready.
+In mid-March, we flooded the foundation pit, everything went according to plan.
+This gave us the opportunity to outline future prospects - in the coming days we will block the river bed, after which the waters of the Bureya will be directed into the concrete structure and for many, many years this will be their way: either through hydraulic units or through spillways.

-The first hydraulic unit is scheduled to start in the 4 quarter
+The launch of the first hydroelectric unit is scheduled for the 4th quarter

-Electricity from here will flow to oil and gas facilities, ESPO-2 facilities, the Vostochny cosmodrome, and possibly also to our neighbors in China.
+Electricity from here will go to oil and gas facilities, ESPO-2 facilities, Vostochny cosmodrome, and, possibly, will be sold to our neighbors, China.

-- Not so long ago, employees of RusHydro said that the Nizhne-Bureyskaya station would not stop.
-Is it possible to sound the prospects of Amur hydropower and the place where new hydropower stations will appear?
+- Not so long ago, the staff of RusHydro announced that business would not stop at the Nizhne-Bureyskaya station.
+Is it possible to voice the prospects of the Amur hydropower industry and the places where new hydroelectric power plants will appear?

-- The GOELRO-2 plan (named so by analogy with the State Electrification Plan of Russia, developed as early as the beginning of the twentieth century - author's note), which included the program for the development of the power industry in Russia, implied the construction of hydroelectric power plants on the r.
-Selemdzh, the counter-regulator of the Zeya hydroelectric station - the Lower-Zeya station, and
+- The GOELRO-2 plan (so named by analogy with the State Plan for the Electrification of Russia, developed at the beginning of the twentieth century - author's note), in the framework of which the program for the development of Russia's energy sector was written, meant the construction of a hydroelectric power station on the river.
+Selemdzha, counter-regulator of the Zeyskaya HPP - Nizhne-Zeya station, and also

-- RusHydro, on behalf of the president, is working on the prospects for the construction of these stations.
-Some decisions can be made after the completion of the feasibility study.
+- RusHydro, on behalf of the President, is studying the prospects for the construction of these stations.
+It will be possible to talk about some decisions after the completion of the feasibility study.
 It is very important to understand the economic efficiency of projects and the sources of their financing.

-- And why does the Far East have such a large amount of electricity?
-Infrastructure and industry here at a very basic level.
-Where to put the surplus?
+- Why does the Far East need such a large amount of electricity?
+The infrastructure and industry are very basic here.
+What to do with the excess?

-- First of all, these stations are considered as a means of combating floods.
-And the development of additional volumes of electricity will allow the development of both new enterprises and infrastructure.
-Recall that in Soviet times, large hydropower plants have always been drivers for the development of territories.
+- First of all, these stations are considered as a means of flood control.
+And the generation of additional volumes of electricity will enable the development of both new enterprises and infrastructure.
+Let's remember that in Soviet times, large hydroelectric power plants were always drivers for the development of territories.
 In addition, the export of electricity is potentially possible.

-- What will happen if the HPP is built, and there are no consumers for its product (energy)?
+- What will happen if a hydroelectric power station is built, and there are no consumers for its product (energy)?

-- Replacing the energy that is generated by thermal generation.
-With each hydropower plant built and dispatchers feel more confident - the system becomes more maneuverable.
-Start the heat station and stop it much longer, while running the units of any hydroelectric power station and starting to generate energy is a matter of a few minutes.
+- Replacement of the energy that is generated by thermal generation.
+With each constructed hydroelectric power station, power engineers and dispatchers feel more confident - the system becomes more maneuverable.
+Launching a thermal power plant and shutting it down for much longer, while starting up the units of any hydroelectric power station and starting to generate energy is a matter of a few minutes.

-Therefore, the most rational in this case we see it is the construction of new hydroelectric stations.
-Another of the most important aspects in this matter is the anti-flood significance.
-After all, the Far East is the most vulnerable to flooding - remember
+Therefore, the most rational in this case is the construction of new hydroelectric power stations.
+Another of the most important aspects in this matter is the flood control value.
+After all, it is the Far East that is most susceptible to flooding - remember